LIVE PHYSICS // checking…

 > Read the source.
 Run your own.

 The code is open.
 The Dockerfile and tunnel config are in infra/.
-Cloning and running docker compose up -d gets you a working copy of the same system this page is talking to.
+Cloning and running docker compose up -d gets you a working copy of the same system this page is talking to — and the launch post walks through every endpoint, the batch runner, and the physics.